 Federal marshals shot and killed a wanted man late Thursday in Salt Lake City.

-A police dog also was killed in the encounter, though it’s not clear how the dog was shot, marshals confirmed to The Salt Lake Tribune.
+A police dog also was killed in the encounter, though it’s not clear how the dog was shot, FOX 13 reported.

-The U.S. Marshals Violent Fugitive Apprehension Strike Team had tracked the man to an apartment near 500 East and 300 South when he came out of the apartment and pulled out a gun, Chief Deputy Brandon Holt of the Utah District of the marshals service told FOX 13.
+The U.S. Marshals Violent Fugitive Apprehension Strike Team had tracked the man to an apartment near 500 East and 300 South when he came out of the apartment and pulled out a gun, said Chief Deputy Brandon Holt of the Utah District of the marshals service.

-As of Friday morning, federal marshals had not identified the man or the crimes he was suspected of committing.
+As of Friday morning, federal marshals had not identified the man or the crimes he was suspected of.

 The Tribune will update this developing story.

 Editor’s note: The Salt Lake Tribune and FOX 13 are content-sharing partners.